dezyster/MyMap/README.md

 Project contains two types of containers: basic red-black tree (RBTree) and my shortened version of std::map (Map)

-RBTree can be based on any data type that has overloaded operators ">", "<", and "==" (and optionaly  for printing tree info through TreeInfoViewer it needs overloaded "<<" with std::ostream).
+Tree can be based on any data type that has overloaded operators ">", "<", and "==" (and optionaly  for printing tree info through TreeInfoViewer it needs overloaded "<<" with std::ostream).

 Example for class with such overloads is in main.cpp file.